 Traveling with kids?
 Shake off that extra energy at Jumpy’s Fun Zone or hit the lanes at Troy Bowling Center.
 If it’s a warm day, Troy Aquatic Park and Tippecanoe Family Aquatic Center make for the perfect cool-down spots.
 And for the creatives, Raise Your Brush makes for a fun outing where everyone can create their own work of art.

-Exploring the small towns of Miami County is a great way to learn about the area and can offer a glimpse back to simpler times.
-Visit the historic town of Piqua, stroll the charming streets of West Milton, take in the heritage of Covington or explore the county’s largest town, Troy.
-For a dose of education on your visit, head to the WACO Air Museum and Learning Center, Museum of Troy History or Brukner Nature Center.
+Exploring the small towns of Miami County is a great way to learn about the area.
+Visit the historic downtowns of Piqua, Tipp City and Troy for great local dining and shopping, stroll the charming streets of West Milton or take in the heritage of Covington.
+For a dose of education on your visit, head to the WACO Air Museum and Learning Center where you can try flying a biplane in the WACO flight simulator, Johnston Farm and Indian Agency where you can take a mule-drawn canal boat ride or Brukner Nature Center.

 Group Sales Manager